 School Resource Officers.
-The Little Elm Independent School District and the Denton Independent School Districts have contracted with the Little Elm Police Department to station officers, known as School Resource Officers (SROs) at various schools during the school day.
+The Little Elm Independent School District, Frisco Independent School District, and the Denton Independent School District have contracted with the Little Elm Police Department to station officers, known as School Resource Officers (SROs) at various schools during the school day.
 This stems from the desire of both organizations to help make the learning environment as safe as possible for the students, staff, and visitors.

 Traffic Division.
 The Traffic Division is the Little Elm Police Department’s specialized unit that focuses on traffic enforcement, accident investigation, and investigation of hit and run accidents.
 While traffic enforcement is the primary duty of the unit, they are also responsible for fatality collision investigations, collision reconstruction, reviewing Red Light Camera Violations, investigating hit and run offenses, parades, and special events.